-From June 28 to July 3, 1969, the Stonewall rebellion took place inside the Stonewall Inn at 51-53 Christopher Street, across the street in Christopher Park, and on several surrounding streets.
+From June 28 to July 3, 1969, the Stonewall uprising that began inside the Stonewall Inn, which occupied the two storefronts at 51-53 Christopher Street, spread outside across the street in Christopher Park, and on several surrounding streets.
 The event is credited as a key turning point in the LGBT rights movement.

 “By the time of Stonewall, we had fifty to sixty gay groups in the country.
 A year later there was at least fifteen hundred.
 By two years later, to the extent that a count could be made, it was twenty-five hundred.
 And that was the impact of Stonewall.”

 In addition, the Stonewall rebellion sparked the next major phase of the gay liberation movement, which involved more radical political action and assertiveness during the 1970s.
 Groups such as the Gay Liberation Front (GLF), the Gay Activists Alliance (GAA), Radicalesbians, and the Street Transvestite Action Revolutionaries (STAR) were organized within months of Stonewall.
 Since Stonewall occurred in the media capital of the U.S. and took place over multiple days, it attracted more attention than previous confrontations.
 At the one-year anniversary, the first annual Christopher Street Liberation Day March (later known as the Gay Pride March and then the LGBT Pride March) took place in New York, with similar events in other cities in the United States; the number of marches expanded internationally over the next few years.
 The annual March contributed greatly to solidifying the significance of Stonewall in LGBT history.